Artezaru/py3dframe/docs/source/index.rst

 Description of the package
 --------------------------

-3D Frame of Reference managing tools
+3D Frame of Reference managing tools.
+Only orthogonal and right-handed frames are supported.

 Contents
 --------